 A special thank you goes out to Frank Cutrara who can produce awesome photos like the ones you see below.
 If you want quality photos like these please visit Cutrara Creative website.

-This is the cast you'll get to see in action on June 15, 17 and 18 when they perform in Stronger, Freer at Nineteen on the Park in Stouffville.
+This is the cast you saw in action on June 15, 17 and 18 (2017) when they performed in Stronger, Freer at Nineteen on the Park in Stouffville.